 - Press and hold the Power button and the Volume Up and Home button together

-- Once the Android icon appears on the screen, release the Power button but continue to hold the other two till you see the screen for the Recovery mode.
+- Once the Android icon appears on the screen, release the Power button but continue to hold the other two until you see the recovery-mode screen.

-- Once the phone has the recovery menu, release all the buttons and use the volume key to navigate to the option that says ‘Wipe Cache Partition’
+- Once the phone has the recovery menu, release all the buttons and use the volume key to navigate the option that says ‘Wipe Cache Partition.

 Once the device reboots, try connecting again to check if the problem is solved.